mrwokulski/Algorytmy-numeryczne/README.md

 Numerical algorithms

-1) Approximation error comparison for different types of series additions in function sinus:
+1)Approximation error comparison for different types of series additions in function sinus:

 a)Taylor series with summing from n = 1 / Ascending n
 b)Taylor series with summing from n = 15 / Descending n
 c)Taylor series with summing n = (n+1)/n

 2)Linear problems solved using custom matrix body class with operators and Gauss,Gauss-Seidel,Jacobi algorithms + Eigen library.

 Work in progress.

 3)Solving complex probability matrices with different algorithms with testing method MonteCarlo.